swfrench/mpi-async/README.md

 comms executed by a progress thread (the latter using a number of C++11 features).

+## TODO

-The obvious (and most interesting) TODO's are:
+The obvious (and most interesting) items to explore are:

-1. Better code generation for the type-embedding wrapper structs (either brute force generation via a shell script or the like, or maybe there is something that can be done with variadic templates).
+1. Better code generation for the type-embedding wrapper structs (maybe there is something that can be done with variadic templates).

 2. Re-implementation of the comms to use MPI RMA, which will require some kind of one-sided message queue (the callback counter can easily be